DragDevAI/PF_VacGoWhere/README.md

 Key input by users include the destination of their preference, from which content will be retrieved from various APIs and fed to users.

-n the future the app may recommend users to book air-ticket and/or hotel, partnering with service providers in between the base and the destination.
+In the future the app may recommend users to book air-ticket and/or hotel, partnering with service providers in between the base and the destination.

 ## Technologies Used
 We are minion coders who have just started, so basic HTML, CCS and JavaScript together with API are used in this app.